 Chavez has also served in a number of public policy and government positions.
 She is currently chairman of the Center for Equal Opportunity, a non-profit public policy research organization in Falls Church, Virginia.

 She writes a weekly syndicated column that appears in newspapers across the country and is a political analyst for FOX News Channel.
 Her work has appeared in the Wall Street Journal, Fortune, The New York Times, Washington Post, Readers Digest, and numerous other publications.

 Chavez has published three books.
 The Denver Post described Out of the Barrio: Toward a New Politics of Hispanic Assimilation (Basic Books 1991) as a book that “should explode the stereotypes about Hispanics that have clouded the minds of patronizing liberals and xenophobic conservatives alike.”
-National Review described Chavez’s memoir, An Unlikely Conservative: The Transformation of an Ex-Liberal, as a “brilliant, provocative, and moving book.”
+National Review described Chavez’s memoir, An Unlikely Conservative: The Transformation of an Ex-Liberal (Basic Books 2002), as a “brilliant, provocative, and moving book.”
 Chavez’s third book, Betrayal: How Union Bosses Shake Down Their Members and Corrupt American Politics (Crown Books, 2004), describes how unions divert hundreds of millions of dollars into political campaigns, often without their members’ knowledge or permission, and the public policy consequences that ensue.

-Linda was born in Albuquerque, NM, on June 17, 1947, received a Bachelor of Arts degree in English Literature from the University of Colorado in 1970 and a Master of Fine Arts in Creative Writing from George Mason University in 2012.
-She currently resides in Boulder, Colorado.
+Chavez was born in Albuquerque, NM, on June 17, 1947, received a Bachelor of Arts degree from the University of Colorado in 1970.
+She is married and is the mother of three sons.
+She currently lives in Purcellville, Virginia.

 The Linda Chavez event was great!
 We had a really good response from students and community with a crowd of at least 150, which filled our auditorium to standing room only.
 We had a very nice dinner at the country club and sold many autographed copies of her book.